 - 1. There is no way to validate the syntax of the enclosed statement. - 2.
 There are no dependency checks to discover whether tables or columns have been dropped. - 3.
-Operations will be slow because the embedded statement has to be prepared every time it is executed. - 4.
-The argument string cannot contain any parameters.
-All variable substitution into the static part of the DSQL statement should be performed before EXECUTE STATEMENT is called. - 5.
+Even though the performance in loops has been significantly improved in Firebird 2.5, execution is still considerably slower than that of statements given directly. - 4.
 Return values are strictly checked for data type in order to avoid unpredictable type-casting exceptions.
-For example, the string '1234' would convert to an integer, 1234, but 'abc' would give a conversion error. - 6.
-The submitted DSQL statement is always executed with the privileges of the current user.
-Privileges granted to the trigger or SP that contains the EXECUTE STATEMENT statement are not in effect while the DSQL statement runs.
+For example, the string '1234' would convert to an integer, 1234, but 'abc' would give a conversion error.